brianhuster/live-preview.nvim/README.md

 These commands can be changed based on your customization in the `setup` function in your Neovim configuration file.

-Use the command `:help live-preview` to see the help documentation.
+Use the command `:help livepreview` to see the help documentation.

 ## Contributing